Inspiration case: How has Rapha succeeded in creating a strong community?

 But why does this community – which is a paid membership and loyalty club – work well for Rapha?
-We have come to the conclusion that Rapha (and Harley-Davidson) have especially succeeded with three different things;
+We have concluded that Rapha (and Harley-Davidson) have especially succeeded with three different things;

-Rapha has become a lifestyle brand as members not only wear the clothes when they bike, but on a daily basis.
+Rapha has become a lifestyle brand as members not only wear Rapha clothes when they bike but daily.
 Thus, Rapha has created special collections with everyday clothing.
-In addition, the clothes and all of their merchandise has a special look with the brand’s iconic pink stripe.
-Rapha has also created local collections in some big cities, e.g. New York, where the NYC hub has its own special shirt marked ’CCNY’.
+The clothes and all of their merchandise has a special look with the brand’s iconic pink stripe.
+Rapha has also created local collections in some big cities, e.g. New York, where the NYC hub has a special shirt marked ’CCNY’.
 Rapha is brilliant at spotting trends and tendencies, which they manage to incorporate in their brand, thus creating visually inviting items.

 How can your company be inspired by Rapha’s strategic use of ’The Network Model’ to activate your members and create a strong community of loyal and engaged members?